alexbevi/mongodb-javascript-assessment/README.md

 > * Clone the repository
 > * Install dependencies, configure the solution, start all processes and try navigating to https://localhost:3000
 > * Using the API only, access the 10th page of results with a page size of 25
+> * Add a new API method to create a new movie (only the `title` and `year` need to be recorded).
+Demonstrate this works by creating a new movie and retrieving it via the appropriate APIs.
 > * The page sizes of 10, 25, 50 and 100 seem like too many - remove 100 from the UI
 > * Each movie contains an IMDB rating.
 Adapt the solution to enable filtering for movies with a rating greater than a given value, but less than 10:
 >   * Update the UI to create a new component